Open your widget settings

 You'll set two short lines:

-• Header Greeting — the big, friendly text at the top.
-Defaults to something like "Hi there 👋".
+- Header Greeting — the big, friendly text at the top, along the lines of "Hi there 👋".
 Keep it short — one short sentence or a single phrase works best.
 Emoji are welcome.

-• Welcome Message — the subtitle right below the greeting.
-Defaults to "How can we help?".
+- Welcome Message — the subtitle right below the greeting.
 Use this to set expectations: invite a question, mention your reply time, or point visitors at a specific resource.

 Both fields are short and live-preview on the right, so iterate until it sounds like you.